argoproj/argo-workflows/docs/configure-artifact-repository.md

 ## Configuring Azure Blob Storage

-Create an Azure Storage account and a container within that account.
+Create an Azure Storage account and a container within your account.
 There are several ways to accomplish this, including the [Azure Portal](https://portal.azure.com) or the [CLI](https://docs.microsoft.com/en-us/cli/azure/).

 There are multiple ways to allow Argo to authenticate its access to your Azure storage account.
 The preferred method is via [Azure managed identities](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity).
-If a managed identity has been assigned to the machines running the workflow then `useSDKCreds` can be set to true in the workflow yaml.
+If a managed identity has been assigned to the machines running the workflow then `useSDKCreds` can be set to true in the workflow YAML.
 If `useSDKCreds` is set to `true`, then the `accountKeySecret` value is not used and authentication with Azure will be attempted using [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/azure/developer/go/azure-sdk-authentication).